12 Anime By Studio JC Staff

 8. Bakuman

-JC Staff’s standout accomplishment is arguable “Bakuman,” a show that offers a realistic glimpse into the lives of manga authors.
+JC Staff’s standout accomplishment is arguably “Bakuman,” a show that offers a realistic glimpse into the lives of manga authors.

-In its third and final season, “Bakuman” wraps up the storylines for all its characters while staying true to its slice-of-life vibe.
-The endearing characters, witty humor, and sharp dialogue are just a few reasons to praise this anime.
+In its third and final season, “Bakuman” concludes the storylines of all its characters while remaining true to its slice-of-life vibe.
+The endearing characters, witty humour, and sharp dialogue are just a few reasons to praise this anime.

 While “Bakuman” may not be as widely known as some of JC Staff’s other works, it’s certainly their finest creation.